Kylie Christmas: Promotion

 Minogue confirmed that she would perform on The X Factor Australia on 24 November in Australia, performing "100 Degrees" alongside Dannii.
 This was the duo's first televised performance together in twenty-seven years, and their first performance together since their live performance of "Kids" on Minogue's Showgirl: The Homecoming Tour in 2006.
 On 8 December, Minogue performed "It's the Most Wonderful Time of the Year" on the Royal Variety Performance.
 Minogue promoted the album with a one-night performance at the Royal Albert Hall on 11 December.
 Minogue commented on the reveal: "To perform at the Royal Albert Hall will be a dream come true.
 I can't wait for the 11th December to share a night of joy and celebration with everyone."
-The show was sold out after its announcement On 13 December, Minogue performed "I'm Gonna Be Warm This Winter" on Strictly Come Dancing.
+The show was sold out after its announcement.
+On 13 December, Minogue performed "I'm Gonna Be Warm This Winter" on Strictly Come Dancing.

 To promote Kylie Christmas: Snow Queen Edition, Minogue made television appearances and performances.
 It was further promoted by two concerts at the Royal Albert Hall in London, as part of her A Kylie Christmas concert series in December 2016.

 Minogue's cover of "Everybody's Free (To Feel Good)" by Rozalla was used in a Christmas TV advertisement for British pharmacy chain Boots.
 To promote the album in Europe, Minogue performed "Night Fever" on French programme Quotidien.
 On 6 December, Minogue performed "At Christmas", "Can't Get You Out of My Head" and "Wonderful Christmastime" with Mika on Stasera Casa Mika.
 The album was also supported by two performances on 9 and 10 December 2016, at the Royal Albert Hall in London, as part of her A Kylie Christmas concert series.
 On 10 December, a performance of "At Christmas" was aired on The Jonathan Ross Show and on 11 December she performed "Everybody's Free (To Feel Good)" on The X Factor UK final.
 On 16 December, Minogue performed "Night Fever" on Danse avec les stars.

 "At Christmas" was released as the lead single for the album.
 It was announced on 4 November 2016, when the album was made available for pre-order via Minogue's official site.
 The single premiered on 22 November on The Chris Evans Breakfast Show on BBC Radio 2.
 "Wonderful Christmastime" with Mika was released as the second single off the album.
 It impacted Italian radio stations on 9 December 2016.

+To promote Kylie Christmas: Fully Wrapped, a pop-up shop was opened on release week at the Battersea Power Station in London.
+The shop contained exclusive formats of the album, including limited-edition test pressings, as well as Christmas-themed merchandise and her Lovers fragrances.
+She also headlined the Capital FM Jingle Bell Ball at London's O2 Arena on 7 December 2025.
+Furthermore, she released music videos for "Office Party" and "XMAS", as well as visualizers for all songs on YouTube.